 Just when would he be able to see her?

 At the offline meeting, they talked all day, catching up with all sorts of things, from exchanging SAO stories to discussing their physiotherapy experiences.
-At one point, Silica and Lizbeth unveiled an enormous chocolate cake with 'Congratulations on clearing the game!' written on the top in icing.
+At one point, Silica and Lizbeth unveiled an enormous chocolate cake with 'Congratulations on clearing the game!' written in icing.
 That was shared around with everyone at the gathering, along with free drinks from Agil's bar.
 "I'm not doing this every day!" he laughingly insisted when everyone raised their drinks to say cheers for him.

 It was surprising to Kazuto how many relative strangers approached him to congratulate him for his involvement in clearing the game.
 His being a Beater was well and truly water under the bridge now that everyone was more or less safe and well.